GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/1_Welcome_to_our_Workshop.md

 However, if you are interested, the full fastq files can be found in: ```/2/scratch/manyou/workshop/```

 ### Creating some directories
-While we are in our ```first_student_workshop``` directory, lets make 2 additional directories for our output files from both assemblers (SPAdes & Velvet), as well as a third directory for our QUAST results.
+While we are in our ```first_student_workshop``` directory, lets make 1 additional directory for our QUAST results.
 ```
 mkdir quast
 ```
 #### We are all set to run both of de novo asemblers.
 Click [here](https://github.com/GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/blob/main/2_SPAdes.md) to assemble a genome using SPAdes!
+We are just getting started hehehehehehehehe